 Cover the pot.
 Let the grape leaves cook for 40 to 60 minutes.
 The dolmades are done when the rice is fully cooked and the grape leaves are nice and tender.

 Step 4: Serving the Dolmades• lemon wedges, for garnish (optional)

 • Hummus (optional)

 Dolmades are typically served warm, room temperature or cold, with either a squeeze of fresh lemon juice.

-Any leftover dolmades will keep for about a week in in the refrigerator.
-If desired, pour a bit of olive oil and lemon juice over the dolmades to help keep from them from drying out.
+Any leftover dolmades will keep for about a week in the refrigerator.
+If desired, pour a bit of olive oil and lemon juice over the dolmades to help keep them from drying out.
 For longer storage, can also be frozen before cooking.